terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRAnnBuckDebug.md

 # BTRAnnBuckDebug Function

+Debug version of BTRAnnBuck that returns value or exception string (instead of #VALUE on error).
 A replacement function for the Annbuck.xla!AnnBuck() function.
 Returns a decimal value representing the selected life annuity factor.

 ## Syntax